Who Decides What is “Organic?”

-But who sets the rules that determine something is “organically grown”?
+But who sets the rules that determine if something is “organic”?

 Actually, several groups can do that.
 It’s sort of an alphabet soup of organizations, but we’ll lay it all out for you here.

-The USDA makes the determinations of which farms and businesses meet organic standards by doing on-site, rubber-boots-on-the-ground inspections.
-They can’t carry it all out themselves so they also work with selected organizations that make these certifying inspections in their regional areas.
+The USDA decides which farms and businesses meet organic standards by doing on-site, rubber-boots-on-the-ground inspections.
+The USDA National Organic Program can’t carry out all the visits itself so it works with selected organizations that make certifying inspections in their own geographic areas.

-Oregon Tilth is another local group that acts as an organic certifier for the USDA.
+Oregon Tilth is another regional group that acts as a certifier for the USDA NOP.

 What do organic farmers use in their fields?
-Organic seeds, from companies like us, plus farming supplies that are certified by OMRI (the Organic Materials Review Institute).
+Organic seeds, from companies like us, plus farming supplies that are certified by OMRI [Organic Materials Review Institute].
 Created in the late 1980s by CCOF and Oregon Tilth as a materials and testing program, OMRI is now the primary organic materials review clearinghouse in the country.